It’s the first day of Spring today! The Spring Equinox!

 This activity is a simple one you can do together as a family, which may need a little research to complete, but may also trigger some research- so a way of spending 30 minutes outside, as well as facilitating learning!
 All in the hope of avoiding the boredom that may arise if you’re self-isolating!
 Although it’s been shared on the first day of Spring, this activity can be done all year round!

 It’s inspired by discussions with people I’ve often had- when they believe it’s winter in November, and Spring in January.
 I’m also always monitoring the time it gets dark: clearly, during the lighter months, we can do activities into the evening, and in Autumn and Winter we need head torches on and lamps in the camps.

 What is it?

 All it is, is a few laminated cards with the months on, then some that are larger with the seasons on, and the the four quarter days: two equinoxes and two solstices.
-The cards we use can be downloaded (see right), printed and then cut up (ours are laminated so they last…); alternatively, if you don’t have a printer just write the months, seasons and quarter days on some paper and then arrange them!
+The cards we use can be downloaded (see above), printed and then cut up (ours are laminated so they last…); alternatively, if you don’t have a printer just write the months, seasons and quarter days on some paper and then arrange them!

 How to use it:

 The idea is that the months are laid out in order, then the seasons are positioned under the moths they occupy- it can often generate quite a bit of chat!
 This is where checking a calendar can be useful!
 Then you can position the quarter day markers- the two equinoxes and the two solstices.
 And then with this- the cards with the longest/shortest/equal days and/or nights written on.